INEXdev/ArduinoSTM32/README.md

 Last update :

 21 Oct 2022
- : first preview for POP-32 (Still development, DO NOT USE !!!)
+ : first preview for POP-32 (Still development and MANY MANY BUGS, DO NOT USE !!!)